owncast/owncast.github.io/docs/plugins/index.md

 ## Where to go next

 * [Quickstart](/docs/plugins/quickstart).
 Scaffold a new plugin, build it, install it.
-* [Choosing an SDK](/docs/plugins/sdks).
-JavaScript/TypeScript vs Python, and the language-specific pages for each.
+* [JavaScript](/docs/plugins/sdks/javascript) and [Python](/docs/plugins/sdks/python).
+The language-specific setup, CLI, and syntax for each SDK.
 * [Manifest reference](/docs/plugins/manifest).
 Every field your `plugin.manifest.json` can contain.
 * [Chat plugins](/docs/plugins/chat).
 Build bots, moderation tools, and chat filters.
-* [Event handlers](/docs/plugins/handlers).
+* [Events](/docs/plugins/events).
 Every event your plugin can subscribe to, with payload shapes.
 * [Owncast APIs](/docs/plugins/apis).
 Every `owncast.*` method, what it does, and the permission it needs.
 * [Permissions](/docs/plugins/permissions).
 The full list and how the security model works.
 * [Serving HTTP](/docs/plugins/http).
 Serve URLs from your plugin and push realtime events to browsers.
 * [Contributing UI](/docs/plugins/ui).
 Register admin pages and contribute action buttons under the stream.
 * [Testing](/docs/plugins/testing).
 Scenario tests that drive your plugin through the real runtime.
-* [Packaging & distribution](/docs/plugins/packaging).
-Bundling the `.ocpkg`, icons, install paths.
+* [Packaging & publishing](/docs/plugins/packaging).
+Bundle the `.ocpkg`, install it, and list it in the directory.

 ## Source